cado-security/product-help/docs/cado/discovery-import/cado-host/artifacts.md

 <details>
   <summary>Windows</summary>

-Cado Host collects the following artifacts on Windows, when available:
+/ Forensic Acquisition and Investigation Host collects the following artifacts on Windows, when available:

 - Information about running processes and active network connections.
 - File system artifacts including `$MFT`, `NTUSER.DAT`, and their associated log files.